YonathanTE/FreelanceQuery/README.md

 # Freelance Guidelines

 ### Question(s):
-When do LPers decide to pay the gas fees and take profits?
+When do liquidity providers decide to pay the gas fees and take profits?
 What percentage (and how much) of profits usually get eaten up by gas fees?

 ### Links to documentation:
 - https://docs.flipsidecrypto.com/our-data/tables/table-schemas/ethereum-events